 Most people that go to treatment have a roommate, though all facilities offer private rooms at significantly higher rates.
-Having a roommate can actually be therapeutic: you can learn how to live with another person, avoid isolation, and build community.
+Having a roommate can actually be therapeutic.
+You can learn how to live with another person, avoid isolation, and build community.
 I’ve seen some very privileged people opt for a private room, and sometimes I feel like they’re missing out on the full experience of treatment.
-But if you’re using your insurance to pay for treatment, you will definitely have a roommate.
+If you’re using your insurance to pay for treatment, you will definitely have a roommate.

 During treatment, you won’t spend very much time in your room.
 You’ll usually wake up early and spend the day in groups, and by the end of the day you’ll be tired from an emotional day of therapy and ready for bed.

 The benefits of treatment last a lifetime.
-It’s worth it to adapt a few of your current behaviors and preferences—whether they involve smoking, phones and computers, or living alone—to give yourself the time you need to recover.
+It’s worth it to adapt a few of your current behaviors and preferences, whether they involve smoking, phones and computers, or living alone.
+Give yourself the time you need to recover.

 About Suntra Modern Recovery and Adam Banks